-STATUTORY ATTENDANCE OPTIONS (EC §48980): The District is required to advise each parent/guardian of all existing statutory attendance options and local attendance options available in the District.
+STATUTORY ATTENDANCE OPTIONS (EC §§35160.5, 46600, 48204, 48980): The District is required to advise each parent/guardian of all existing statutory attendance options and local attendance options available in the District.
 These are options for attending schools other than the school designated for the local attendance area in which the parent/guardian resides.
 The options include intradistrict transfer, interdistrict transfer, transfer based on parental employment, "district of choice" if established by Governing Board resolution, and district of enrollment pursuant to the Open Enrollment Act, as specified.
-Please refer to the Open Enrollment information provided on the District Web site at http://www.fjuhsd.org.
+You may access interdistrict transfer permit information and policy on the District's website at www.fjuhsd.org.
+Please refer to Attachment 2 for a complete summary of these attendance options.

 EXCUSED ABSENCES (EC §§48205, 48980): Your child may be excused from school when the absence is for medical or justifiable personal reasons.
 Your child will be allowed to complete all assignments and tests missed during such an excused absence per §§48205.
+Please refer to Attachment 3 at the end of this document for the full text of section 48205.

 GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC §§48205, 48980): Your child may not have his/her grade reduced or lose academic credit for any absence or absences excused under Education Code Section 48205, when missed assignments and tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.
+Please refer to Attachment 3 at the end of this document for the full text of section 48205.